AfterNetwork/impossiblebigoquiz/README.md

 ## Requirements
 ```
-The file, secretpass, has been left out of github because it contains the username and password for the email that's used to
+The file, secretpass, has been left out of github because it contains the username and password for

-send forgotten passwords.
-In the config file, there is a ternary operator that upon the env variable being undefined it will
+the email that's used to send forgotten passwords.
+In the config file, there is a ternary operator

-require ./secretpass.
+that upon the env variable being undefined it willrequire ./secretpass.
 This file will need to be made :

 var passcode = 'smtps://hereyou'llputtheemailthatisused:andrightheregoesthepasswordfortheemail.gmail.com';